zapadi/vies-dotnet/README.md

 ## License
 [![GitHub license](https://img.shields.io/github/license/zapadi/vies-dotnet?color=blue)](https://github.com/zapadi/vies-dotnet/blob/master/LICENSE)

-The API is released under Apache 2 open-source license.
+The API is released under the Apache 2 open-source license.
 You can use it for both personal and commercial purposes, build upon it and modify it.

 ## Thanks